 Most of a child’s life is spent in school.
 Unless your children are home schooled, this is likely where children will have the most trouble going barefoot, at least in the United States.
 In countries like Australia, New Zealand, and South Africa, it is normal for students to be barefoot in class.
 Japan is another country where students also regularly go barefoot.
 In some areas, bare feet are even required for some classes like physical education as it is better for proper foot development.
 Barefoot students were not uncommon in the US in the days of one-room schoolhouses.
 Unfortunately, American society changed and thought, incorrectly, that kids must wear shoes at school.

 In order to allow children to again be barefoot in school, it will take a lot of work by parents and other organizations.
-One family may be able to get special accommodations for their child to be allowed to be barefoot at school and hopefully encourage others.
-Examples such as “no rules school” show that education and barefoot students do work together.
-Some schools specifically allow barefoot students in the school uniform policy.
+One family may be able to get special accommodations for their child to be allowed to be barefoot at school.
+With this happens, you can then encourage others to do the same.
+Examples such as the “no rules school” show that education and barefoot students do work together.
+Some schools specifically allow students to be barefoot in the school uniform policy.

-For further research, see these reports:
+For further research, see these resources: